Skip to main content

 Generating suggestions

-The Jet d'Eau is located in Geneva harbour, known as 'La Rade', at the point where Lake Geneva exits as the Rhône River.
+The Jet d'Eau is located on Lake Geneva, near the Jardin Anglais, at the point where the lake flows into the Rhône River.

-The Jet d'Eau shoots water up to 140 meters (460 feet) high, making it one of the tallest fountains in the world.
+The Jet d'Eau shoots water up to 140 meters (about 460 feet) into the air.

 You may also like